Table of Contents hide

 Weighted Routing Policy

-Common use cases include
+- Weighted routing policy use cases include

-A/B testing and piloting new versions of software
+- A/B testing and piloting new versions of software

-When processing a DNS query, Route 53 searches for a resource record set or a group of resource record sets that have the specified name and type.
+- When processing a DNS query, Route 53 searches for a resource record set or a group of resource record sets that have the specified name and type.

-for e.g., suppose for www.example.com three resource record sets are created with weights of 1 (20%), 1 (20%), and 3 (60%)(sum = 5).
-On average, Route 53 selects each of the first two resource record sets one-fifth of the time, and returns the third resource record set three-fifths of the time.
+- Route 53 selects one from the group.
+The probability of any one resource record set being selected depends on its weight as a proportion of the total weight for all resource record sets in the group for e.g., suppose www.example.com has three resource record sets with weights of 1 (20%), 1 (20%), and 3 (60%)(sum = 5).
+On average, Route 53 selects each of the first two resource records sets one-fifth of the time and returns the third resource record set three-fifths of the time.

 Latency-based Routing (LBR) Policy

-Latency between hosts on the Internet can change over time as a result of changes in network connectivity and routing.
+- Latency between hosts on the Internet can change over time as a result of changes in network connectivity and routing.
 Latency-based routing is based on latency measurements performed over a period of time, and the measurements reflect these changes for e.g. if the latency from the user in Singapore to Ireland improves, the user can be routed to Ireland

-Latency based routing cannot guarantee users from the same geographic will be served from the same location for any compliance reason
+- Latency-based routing cannot guarantee users from the same geographic will be served from the same location for any compliance reason

-Latency resource record sets can be created using any record type that Route 53 supports except NS or SOA
+- Latency resource record sets can be created using any record type that Route 53 supports except NS or SOA.

 Failover Routing Policy

-Failover routing policy is applicable for Public hosted zones only
+- Failover routing policy is applicable for Public hosted zones only.

 Geolocation Routing Policy